Stipe Božić

-Stipe Božić (born 2 January 1951) is a Croatian mountaineer, documentary filmmaker, photographer and writer.
+Stipe Božić (born 2 January 1951) is a Croatian mountaineer, documentary filmmaker and photographer.
 He is the most successful Croatian Himalayan climber.
 Božić completed the Seven Summits and is the second European, after Reinhold Messner, to climb the highest peak in the world, Mount Everest, twice.
 He has directed more than 60 documentary films, mostly related to mountains and climbing.

 Early life

 Božić was born in the village of Zavojane near Vrgorac (at the time SR Croatia, FPR Yugoslavia).
 When he finished elementary school, he moved with his parents and sister to Split, where his father, a winegrower, found a job as a driver.
 In Split, Božić enrolled in a high school, joined the scouts, and started with mountain climbing.
 His parents, who were rather strict, did not approve, and did not accept his hobby until much later, after reading about their son's achievements in the newspapers.
 After finishing high school, Božić worked as an electrician on an ocean liner, but quit his job as soon as he saved enough money to buy climbing gear.